Flag Care & Advice

-A flag's lifespan is often in the hands of its owner.
-National Flag and Branding estimates that a polyester flag will last about 90 days if it is only flown from sunrise to sunset in good weather.
-Flags flown 24 hours a day will typically last one half to one third as long.
-Larger flags have a shorter life than smaller ones because they are exposed to higher wind speeds and the fly ends have a stronger whiplash effect.
+A flag's lifespan is often in the hands of it's owner.
+National Flag estimates that a polyester flag will last approximately 90 days if it is only flown from sunrise to sunset.
+Flags flown 24 hours a day will not last as long.
+Larger flags have a shorter life span than smaller flags because they are exposed to higher wind speeds and the fly ends have a stronger whiplash effect.

 Extreme Weather Conditions

-• You can do minor repairs to your flag as long as they are not noticeable and it is still a fitting emblem.
-Flags in bad condition should be retired and replaced.
+- Minor repairs can be done to flags on condition that the repairs are not noticeable and is still a fitting emblem.
+Flags in bad condition should be retired and replaced of.

 - Position your flagpole in a clear area where your flag won't whip against rough surfaces, branches or anything it can snag on.

 - Keep your flagpole clean and in good repair.
 Rust can stain and corrode your flag and rough edges can tear it.